1995parham-learning/1995parham-learning.github.io/content/Programming Languages/go/sync.md

 func OnceValue[T any](f func() T) func() T
 ```

-`OnceValue` returns a function that invokes `f` only once and returns the value returned by f.
+`OnceValue` returns a function that invokes `f` only once and returns the value returned by `f`.
 The returned function may be called concurrently.

 ```go
 func OnceValues[T1, T2 any](f func() (T1, T2)) func() (T1, T2)